 These findings reflect the importance of relational scaffolding in teacher preparation, aligning with the study by Chan et al., which highlights how CTs serve as instructional models and emotional anchors for PSTs navigating complex classroom realities (1).
 This mirrors the findings of Deocampo, who observed that CTs in Philippine practicum settings foster pedagogical growth by modelling adaptive strategies and encouraging reflective practice (486).
 Moreover, the study by AlShammari and Halimi underscores that CTs help PSTs internalise instructional routines and develop confidence in lesson planning and delivery (4).
 Collectively, these accounts affirm that collaboration with CTs is not merely supervisory but transformative, an opportunity for PSTs to refine their instructional identity through guided practice and contextual mentorship.

-Utilization of Constructive Feedback.
-Feedback played a crucial role in the development of EPSTs, particularly in enhancing their English teaching skills and classroom management.
+3.5 Utilization of Constructive Feedback Feedback played a crucial role in the development of EPSTs, particularly in enhancing their English teaching skills and classroom management.
 One significant aspect of feedback was from students, which helped PSTs evaluate the effectiveness of their teaching methods and language clarity.
 As one PST shared, "Every time I had a class, there was always feedback that happened afterwards" (FGD 17).
 This constant feedback from students, such as "The feedback from the students about me is that they understood the lesson" (IDI 10), demonstrated how students' perceptions were valuable in helping PSTs gauge their performance.
 Positive comments like, "Feedback from my students… they said the way I speak was clear… they easily understood, even if I always spoke in English" (IDI 12), further reinforced PSTs’ confidence and motivation to improve.

 The feedback from cooperating teachers (CTs) was another critical component in the growth of PSTs.
 CTs consistently provided feedback that affirmed PSTs' authority and effectiveness in the classroom.
 One participant recalled, "That's what my CT commended me for, because I really had authority in the class...
 I was able to handle them at that time" (IDI 1).
 The recognition of their classroom management skills, such as "I can manage them because they are afraid of me.
 I have authority when I speak" (IDI 4), boosted their professional confidence.
 These positive affirmations from CTs helped PSTs understand their strengths in teaching and classroom management, guiding their development.